wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       text: "A crash happening when loading a save game is most likely caused, by having a continuable run active, which was played with a modded character which was uninstalled recently.<br>Please reinstall the character mod and start a run with a vanilla character, for example Isaac.", },
     "CRASH_RUN" : {
       text: 'A crash happening on starting a run or while playing is most likely caused by a mod encountering a critical error.
-Please contact the mod creator, or visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>', },
+The reason for the crash can be found inside a crash log file.
+Those files can be found in the following folder: <br> C:\\Users\\[YourUsername]\\Documents\\My Games\\Binding of Isaac Repentance\\<br>The crash files are ".txt" files that follow the pattern: "isaacv[VERSION]-[CRASH_DATE]-[CRASH-TIME]-[NUMBERS]-[NUMBERS].txt". <br>Example: "isaacv1.7.9b.J835-20230119-174342-25560-10688.txt"<br><br>Please send the most recent crash log file to the mod creator to make it easier for them to fix the issue.
+Alternatively, visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>',
+      image: "../images/faq/crashfile_location.png",
+      answers: [
+        {text: "Do i have an outdated version of the game?", link: "VERSION_MISMATCH"}
+      ]
+    },
+    "VERSION_MISMATCH" : {
+      text: 'Some issues might occur, because you dont have the most recent version of the game installed, making some mods not work correctly anymore.
+You can look up the installed version of the game inside the "log.txt" file (See: Blue arrow on screenshot), found inside this folder:<br>C:\\Users\\[YourUsername]\\Documents\\My Games\\Binding of Isaac Repentance\\<br>You can look up the most recent version number of the game in the Wiki <a href="https://bindingofisaacrebirth.fandom.com/wiki/Version_History">https://bindingofisaacrebirth.fandom.com/wiki/Version_History</a><br>If your version number is not the same as the most recent one, please update your game and try to use the mod again.',
+      image: "../images/faq/logfile_location.png",
+    },
     "DLC_MISSING" : {
       text: "You need to have at least the 'Afterbirth+' DLC or 'Repentance' installed to use Steam Workshop mods.<br>To get mods compatible with the base game (Rebirth) or Afterbirth (DLC 1), please check out <a href=\"https://moddingofisaac.com/\">https://moddingofisaac.com/</a>",